-Green Power: Support of minimal proxy functionality
+Green Power: Support of proxy basic functionality

 This PICS table applies to GP infrastructure devices GPDT1, GPDT2, GPDT3 and GPDT4.

-All PICS items applicable for all the generic GP device types, use the generic item label: GPDT1 if applicable to all devices, or GPDT2, GPDT3, and GPDT4, if applicable in general to GPP, GPS or GPCT functionality, respectively.
+All PICS items applicable for all the generic GP device types use the generic item label: GPDT1 if applicable to all devices, or GPDT2, GPDT3, and GPDT4, if applicable in general to GPP, GPS or GPCT functionality, respectively.

-The sub-type specific item labels (GPDT2f, GPDT2m, GPDT2c, GPDT3t, GPDT3t+, GPDT3c, GPDT3cm) are used for sub-type specific requirements.
+The sub-type specific item labels (GPDT2B, GPDT2CB) are used for sub-type specific requirements.